 - Central coloboma of the disc - this is also called 'morning glory syndrome'.
 The optic nerve head is funnel-shaped with a white dot in the centre, an elevated ring of pigment around the disc and vessels radiating out from the ring like spokes.
 It thus resembles the morning glory flower.

 - Optic nerve hypoplasia - this may be unilateral or bilateral and is a non-progressive condition.
-It is now realised to be relatively common with many cases causing only minor visual impairment that may only become apparent later in life.
-However, in severe cases it can produce a range of visual defects including total blindness.
+It is now realised to be relatively common with many cases causing only minor visual impairment which may only become apparent later in life.
+However, in severe cases it can produce a range of visual defects including severe sight impairment.
 It can be difficult to diagnose and is often associated with congenital defects of the brain and facies.
-See also separate article Septo-optic Dysplasia.
+See separate Septo-optic Dysplasia article.

 - Obstruction of nasolacrimal duct - this causes epiphora in up to 30% of neonates.
-It is thought to be caused by colonisation with bacteria (50% Gram-negative, 50% Gram-positive).
+It is thought to be caused by colonisation with bacteria.
 Most cases resolve spontaneously, although persistent symptoms beyond the age of 12 months may require probing.
-Associated infection - eg conjunctivitis and dacryocystitis - may require antibiotics.
+Associated infection - eg, conjunctivitis and dacryocystitis - may require antibiotics.
 Dacrocystitis can lead rapidly to generalised sepsis and an aggressive approach with intravenous antibiotics and surgical drainage is sometimes required.

-- Craniofacial anomalies - a number of these can affect vision (eg craniosynostosis with downslanting palpebral fissures).
+- Craniofacial anomalies - a number of these can affect vision (eg, craniosynostosis with downward-slanting palpebral fissures).

 Poor vision with no apparent cause